tiktak29/Weishaupt_WEM-Lokal_MQTT/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Use this template to report issues related to Web-IF behavior, MQTT data, or repository functionality.
+about: Use this template to report issues related to web-if behavior, MQTT data, or repository functionality.
 title: "[BUG] Short description of the issue"
 labels: bug